dheerajshenoy/navi/README.md

 # Introduction

 This is a file manager written using the Qt GUI framework leveraging the performance and robustness of C++.
-Check out <a href="https://dheerajshenoy.github.io/navi">navi homepage</a> for latest documentation.
+Check out <a href="https://dheerajshenoy.github.io/navi">navi homepage</a> for the homepage.

+For in detailed documentation, please visit <a href="https://navi.readthedocs.io">navi.readthedocs.io</a>.

 <a id="org326bc2f"></a>